-There is nothing sweeter and more fun than traveling abroad with your best friend.
-Even better, traveling with your furry companion and exploring the new destination side by side.
+There is nothing sweeter and more fun than travelling abroad with your best friend.
+Even better, travelling with your furry companion and exploring the new destination side by side.
 Since they are practically members of the family, they deserve to be pampered and taken on adventures.

 And how much do we love them?
 Well, according to statistics, we cherish them enough that people in yhe UK have spent over £7 billion on pet-related products and care in 2015 alone.

 Of course, you can’t put a price on love, so it’s no surprise that pet travel is becoming an unavoidable trend.
 Numerous hotels, resorts, and spas now offer an open invitation to pet owners to come and enjoy a specially designed space for the two of them.

 However, taking your pet on such a journey requires preparation.
 Just like you plan ahead for yourself and think about what clothes and accessories to bring according to location and weather, you have to do the same for your pet.